Ways to Overcome Trademark Objection Under Section 9

 Claiming a date of prior use is a big exception to all the absolute grounds of trademark objection under section 9.
 This is very helpful, especially when you are aware that your mark is not distinctive.
 Claiming a date of prior use means that you are letting the registry know that you have been using the mark, even before you applied for the same.
 This claim can help a lot of brands having non-distinctive names with registering their marks.

 This can be a major factor that will help you in avoiding any objections.
-When you understand how to select the most appropriate applicable class, you can easily overcome the objection under section 9 of the Act.
+When you understand how to select Trademark class, you can easily overcome the objection under absolute grounds of the Act.

 How Can LegalWiz.in Help You?

-Even LegalWiz.in had to overcome the trademark objection under section 9.
+Even LegalWiz.in had to overcome the TM objection under section 9.
 We can understand the hassle caused to business owners due to objections to TM registration.
 Our team of expert lawyers aim to assist in overcoming trademark objections.
-We file a reply to the examination report that covers all points to save your mark from refusal!
+We help you get online trademark registration with the best experts around.

 Diksha Shastri